hfinkel/lfort/docs/BlockLanguageSpec.rst

 Variadic ``...`` arguments are supported. [variadic.c] A Block that takes no arguments must specify void in the argument list [voidarg.c].
 An empty parameter list does not represent, as K&R provide, an unspecified argument list.
-Note: both gcc and clang support K&R style as a convenience.
+Note: both gcc and lfort support K&R style as a convenience.

 A Block reference may be cast to a pointer of arbitrary type and vice